Basic Algorithm Templates

 }

-—— Template problem AcWing 851. spfa for shortest path Time complexity On average O(m), in the worst case O(nm), n represents the number of vertices, m represents the number of edges
+—— Template Problem AcWing 859.
+Kruskal Algorithm for Minimum Spanning Tree Time complexity is O(mlogm), n represents the number of points, m represents the number of edges

 1